-Lymphocytosis (lim-foe-sie-TOE-sis), or a high lymphocyte count, is an increase in white blood cells called lymphocytes.
-Lymphocytes help fight off diseases, so it's normal to see a temporary increase after an infection.
+Lymphocytosis (lim-foe-sie-TOE-sis), also known as a high lymphocyte count, is an increase in white blood cells called lymphocytes.
+Lymphocytes help fight off diseases.
+It's typical for the lymphocyte count to rise briefly after an infection.

-A count significantly higher than 3,000 lymphocytes in a microliter of blood is generally considered to be lymphocytosis in adults.
-In children, the threshold for lymphocytosis varies with age.
-It can be as high as 9,000 lymphocytes per microliter.
-The exact thresholds for lymphocytosis can vary slightly from one lab to another.
+A count much higher than 3,000 lymphocytes in a microliter of blood defines lymphocytosis in adults.
+In children, the number of lymphocytes for lymphocytosis varies with age.
+It can be as high as 8,000 lymphocytes per microliter.
+The numbers for lymphocytosis can differ some from one lab to another.

 - Acute lymphocytic leukemia

 - Hepatitis C